paulhayes/rpi-lights/README.md

 office-lights
 ```

-The mDns service should then find the lights by search for *-lights.local
+The mDns service should then find the lights by searching _lights._tcp.local

 ### Config